Required info for quoting a temperature controller

 Number of Cooling Channels

-- Knowing the number of cooling channels on your tool/mold will help us to understand the circuit and overall flow requirements for the unit based on the size of motor that will be specified.
+- Knowing the number of cooling channels on your tool/mold will help us understand the circuit and overall flow requirements for the unit based on the specified motor size.

 Channel Diameter (inches)

-- Knowing the channel diameter will help us to understand the flow characteristics on the overall circuit.
+- Knowing the channel diameter will help us to understand the flow characteristics of the overall circuit.

 Temp of Cooling Water (F)